ACManoa/acmanoa.github.io/README.md

+# Association for Computing Machinery at Manoa
+This website is built off of the Jekyll theme **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** by Michael Rose.

 # Minimal Mistakes

 **[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog built.
 Compatible with Jekyll 3.0 and up.